 Along with your planet-saving refillable bottle, if you're taking a packed lunch, Haps Nordic makes smoothie bags, sandwich wrappers and snack bags that you don't have to throw away.
 They're easily to fill, use and wash, and can be reused time and time again.
 (Now give yourself a massive pat on the back.)

 3. A lunchbox

 Balanced meals matter, even when you're out and about, and a lunchbox that has lots of different compartments makes getting the right mix of munchables down them easier.
-The Munchkin Lunch Bento Box has a range of compartments to help you mix and match food groups and clever clip-in metal cutlery.
+The monbento Tresor Kids Bento Box has a range of compartments to help you mix and match food groups and a fastener specially adapted to little hands.